Trainee Patent Attorney

-Emma joined as a technical assistant at Mathys & Squire after completing her MBio degree at the University of Warwick and her PhD in Developmental Neuroscience at the Francis Crick Institute.
+Emma joined as a Technical Assistant at Mathys & Squire after completing her MBio degree at the University of Warwick and her PhD in developmental neuroscience at the Francis Crick Institute.

-Emma also completed a placement year at a pharmaceutical company where she was involved in the development of drugs for the treatment of immunological diseases.
+Emma also completed a placement year at a pharmaceutical company where she was involved in the development of pharmaceuticals for the treatment of immunological diseases.

 Memberships & organisations

 Emma is a student member of the Chartered Institute of Patent Attorneys (CIPA).

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.

 If you are interested in receiving quarterly newsletters relevant to our core sector groups - IT & engineering ('Inside Wires') and life sciences & chemistry ('Under the Microscope') - please select your preference(s) below: